pachi81/GlucoDataHandler/PrivatePolicy.md

 #### Personal Data

 While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
 Personally identifiable information may include, but is not limited to:
+- **Email address:** Used solely for authentication with third-party glucose data providers (e.g., LibreLinkUp, Dexcom and Medtrum).
+- **Device and other IDs:** Used for technical synchronization between devices (e.g. phone and watch) and for maintaining secure connections to data sources.

 #### Health Data
 Our Application accesses and processes health information to provide its core functionality.
 Specifically: